What does the website offer?

 The Success Story library allows visitors to search customer stories by name, country, industry and region.

 In all browser objects the search function is a powerful way to filter whatever you like.
 Just type some letters in the search box and try filter by region, technology or any other term.

-What are the criteria for being included in the powerBImap (analyts’s view)?
+What are the criteria for being included in the PowerBIMap (analyst’s view)?

 The main criteria for software add-ons are status at Microsoft (Power BI certified, Co-selling), innovation and quality of the product, depth of Microsoft integration and market visibility (presence in marketing, partnerships, #of customers, #of success stories).
 For consultancies, the criteria are status at Microsoft (especially Data Platform and Data Analytics certification), #of success stories, market visibility (presence in marketing, speaker engagements, community engagements) and special expertise.

-No, this is an independent activity.
+No, this is an independent activity, although Microsoft has become a main sponsor at a later stage.
 That is why vendors without official partner status can also be included.
-We see ourselves as a platform that adds significant value to the ecosystem and consider powerBImap as complementary to the market overviews provided directly by Microsoft.
+We see ourselves as a platform that adds significant value to the ecosystem and consider PowerBIMap as complementary to the market overviews provided directly by Microsoft.